Guide

 Specialist rotations: the timetable inside the timetable.

-The specialist program touches every class, every teacher's release time, and half the room bookings in the school.
-Design it deliberately and the rest of the timetable gets easier; improvise it and everything downstream wobbles.
+A specialist rotation is the pattern in which Art, PE, Music and other specialist teachers move through a school's classes each week, releasing each classroom teacher for planning as they go.
+It touches every class, every teacher's release time, and half the room bookings in the school.
+Design it deliberately and the rest of the timetable gets easier.
+Improvise it and everything downstream wobbles.

 Key takeaways

-- The specialist rotation is the supply side of planning time: design them as one system, not two.
+- The specialist rotation is the supply side of planning time.
+Design the two as one system.

-- Blocks beat scatter — year-level sweeps cut specialist transitions, keep rooms sane, and create team planning windows for free.
+- Blocks beat scatter.
+Year-level sweeps cut specialist transitions, keep rooms manageable, and create team planning windows for free.

-- Part-time and dual-role specialists are where rotations break: their supply lands on specific days, and those days must match who needs release.
+- Part-time and dual-role specialists are where rotations break: their supply lands on particular days, and those days must match who needs release.

-- Every rotation decision is also a room decision — the art room, hall, and music room are constraints with the same force as staff availability.
+- Every rotation decision is also a room decision.
+The art room, hall and music room are rules with the same force as staff availability.

-In a primary school, the specialist program is not a decoration on the timetable — it largely is the timetable.
-Every specialist session simultaneously decides three things: which class gets Art or PE at that moment, which classroom teacher is released for planning at that moment, and which shared room is occupied at that moment.
+In a primary school, the specialist program largely is the timetable.
+Every specialist session decides three things at once: which class gets Art or PE at that moment, which classroom teacher is released for planning at that moment, and which shared room is occupied at that moment.

-That triple coupling is why rotation design belongs early in the timetable build, right after planning-time entitlements are known.
-Get the rotation shape right and classroom sessions fall into the gaps naturally.
+That is why rotation design belongs early in the build, right after planning-time entitlements are known.
+Get the shape of the rotation right and classroom sessions fall into the gaps naturally.
 Improvise it class by class and you will meet the consequences one clash at a time.

 Start from the arithmetic

-Before any grid work, check that the program is arithmetically possible.
-Each specialist supplies a fixed number of teaching sessions per week — their load, minus their own entitlements and duties.
-Each class demands its program: however many sessions of Art, PE, Music, Languages your school promises per week or fortnight.
-And each classroom teacher demands release minutes that this supply must generate, on days they actually work.
+Before any grid work, check that the program is possible.
+Each specialist supplies a fixed number of teaching sessions per week: their load, minus their own entitlements and duties.
+Each class needs its program: however many sessions of Art, PE, Music and Languages your school promises per week.
+And each classroom teacher needs release minutes that this supply must generate, on days they actually work.

-If fourteen classes each need three specialist sessions and your combined specialist supply is thirty-eight sessions, the program does not fit — and no timetabling cleverness fixes arithmetic.
-This is the moment to adjust the promise (fortnightly Languages instead of weekly), the staffing (another day of PE), or the delivery (a semester rotation), while those are still calm decisions.
+If fourteen classes each need three specialist sessions and your combined specialist supply is thirty-eight sessions, the program does not fit, and no timetabling cleverness fixes arithmetic.
+This is the moment to adjust the promise (two Languages sessions instead of three, or shorter ones), the staffing (another day of PE), or the delivery (Languages to half the school each semester), while those are still calm decisions.

 Blocks and sweeps: the shapes that work

-Doubles — two consecutive sessions with the same class — suit subjects with setup and pack-up weight (Art, STEM, cooking programs) and long-form work.
+Doubles (two sessions in a row with the same class) suit subjects with heavy set-up and pack-up (Art, STEM, cooking programs) and long-form work.
 They suit high-energy subjects less.
-Decide per subject, not globally, and note which classes genuinely benefit; a double is also a longer single block of release for one teacher, which interacts with how planning time is best delivered.
+Decide per subject, not for the whole school, and note which classes genuinely benefit.
+A double is also a longer single block of release for one teacher, which affects how their planning time is best delivered.

 Whatever the shape, consistency across weeks matters more than elegance within one week.
-A rotation staff can memorise — "Art is Tuesday" — reduces questions, missed transitions, and the Monday-morning "where are my kids going" traffic that a clever but irregular pattern generates.
+A rotation staff can memorise ("Art is Tuesday") means fewer questions, fewer missed transitions, and less Monday-morning "where are my kids going" traffic.

 Most specialist subjects are tied to a space: the art room, the hall or gym, the music room, the STEM space, the kitchen.
-One space per subject means the subject's entire weekly program must serialise through that room — which caps how much of it can run and forces the rotation to interleave subjects rather than run them in parallel.
+One space per subject means the subject's whole weekly program has to pass through that room one class at a time, which caps how much of it can run and forces the rotation to interleave subjects rather than run them in parallel.

-Map the shared spaces and their competing bookings (assembly in the hall, external providers, lunchtime clubs) before finalising the rotation.
-The classic failure is a rotation that works perfectly on paper until assembly eats the hall's Monday morning — and the PE program with it.
+Map the shared spaces and their competing bookings (assembly in the hall, outside providers, lunchtime clubs) before finalising the rotation.
+The classic failure is a rotation that works on paper until assembly takes the hall's Monday morning, and the PE program with it.

 Part-time and dual-role specialists

-A full-time specialist is a flexible resource; a specialist who works Tuesday to Thursday is a fixed pipe.
-Their supply lands on specific days, so the release it generates lands on those days too — and every classroom teacher whose only overlap with that specialist is a day they do not work is a delivery problem you must solve some other way.
+A full-time specialist is flexible.
+A specialist who works Tuesday to Thursday is not: their supply lands on those days, so the release it generates lands on those days too.
+Every classroom teacher whose only overlap with that specialist is a day they do not work is a delivery problem you must solve some other way.

-This is also where alternate-week and semester rotations earn their place: a 0.4 Languages specialist can deliver a credible program fortnightly to the whole school where a weekly promise would collapse.
+This is also where semester rotations earn their place.
+A 0.4 Languages specialist can deliver a credible weekly program to half the school each semester, where a whole-school weekly promise would collapse.

 When the specialist is away

-A specialist absence deletes lessons and release time simultaneously — three classes lose Art, and three classroom teachers silently lose their planning time.
-Decide the school's default in advance: do covered specialist sessions still run (with a relief teacher delivering a prepared program), or do classroom teachers keep their classes and bank the missed release as time-in-lieu?
+A specialist absence deletes lessons and release time at the same time: three classes lose Art, and three classroom teachers silently lose their planning time.
+Decide the school's default in advance.
+Do covered specialist sessions still run, with a relief teacher delivering a prepared program, or do classroom teachers keep their classes and bank the missed release as time-in-lieu?

-Either answer works; having no answer means the daily organiser invents policy at 7:20am and the inconsistency becomes a fairness grievance.
+Either answer works.
+Having no answer means the daily organiser invents the policy at 7:20am, and the inconsistency becomes a fairness grievance.
 Write the default down next to the roster, and track the missed release either way.

 How Bell Path handles it

-Bell Path treats the specialist program and release delivery as one solve: you declare the program each class should receive and each teacher's entitlement, and the solver builds rotations that satisfy both — respecting rooms, part-time days, dual-role separation, and meeting clashes, with a preference for consistent, grouped patterns.
-Validation shows the arithmetic before you commit, and when a specialist's days change, you change one fact and regenerate instead of re-deriving the rotation by hand.
+Bell Path treats the specialist program and release delivery as one problem.
+You set the program each class should receive and each teacher's entitlement, and the generator builds rotations that satisfy both, respecting rooms, part-time days, dual-role separation and meeting clashes, with a preference for consistent, grouped patterns.
+Final Check shows the arithmetic before you commit, and when a specialist's days change, you change one fact and regenerate instead of working the rotation out again by hand.

 Common questions